Contact5 W Passaic St.

 Restorative dental care repairs damage and helps patients reestablish their oral health.
 Treatment can provide solutions for common issues such as tooth decay, gum disease, or oral trauma.
-From simple solutions like dental fillings to more complex procedures like dental prosthetics, restorative dentistry can get your smile back to thriving health again.
+From simple solutions like dental fillings to more complex procedures like dental prosthetics, restorative treatments by your dentist in Rochelle Park can get your smile back to thriving health again.

 Once your dentist has finished the exam, you’ll take some time to discuss your oral health goals and concerns.
-This will help your dentist develop a personalized treatment plan that will address your unique dental needs.
+This will help them develop a personalized treatment plan that will address your unique dental needs.

 Since every smile is unique, no two treatment plans will be exactly the same.
 We’ll educate you on all of your available options so you can choose the plan that fits your needs, budget, and lifestyle.

-If you’re visiting our office for a dental emergency, we’ll do everything we can to ensure you get the treatment you need as soon as possible.
+If you’re visiting our office for a dental emergency in Rochelle Park, we’ll do everything we can to ensure you get the treatment you need as soon as possible.
 For non-emergencies, we’ll simply schedule your next appointment after your cleaning and exam.